Banyamulenge

-The Banyamulenge are a community that lives mainly in South Kivu, Democratic Republic of the Congo, and trace their ancestral origins to what is now Rwanda.
-Their main language is Kinyarwanda.
+The Banyamulenge are a community that lives mainly in South Kivu, Democratic Republic of the Congo, and trace their ancestral origins to what is now Rwanda, Tanzania, Burundi and Uganda.
+Their main language is Kinyamulenge.

 The Banyamulenge played a role in Mobutu's war against and victory over the Simba Rebellion, which was not supported by the majority of other tribes in South Kivu.
 They supported him to be naturalised in what was then Zaire.
 Their role during the First Congo War and subsequent regional conflicts (Rally for Congolese Democracy–Goma, Movement for the Liberation of the Congo, National Congress for the Defence of the People, and more importantly for the fact that two of the most influential presidents of their country declared them as enemies of the state in both 1996 (Mobutu Sese Seko) and 1998 (Laurent-Désiré Kabila).

 The Banyamulenge have been a point of controversy in the country since they played a key role in tensions against the Simba Rebellion (1963–1965), First Congo War (1996–1997), Second Congo War (1998–2003), and Joseph Kabila's regime (2001–2019).
 The wars in the DRC have affected more than 10 million lives, with casualties continuing in Ituri, North Kivu, South Kivu, and Tanganyika provinces.

 In the late 1990s, the political scientist René Lemarchand stated the main ethnic groups' claim that the Banyamulenge numbered around 50,000 to 70,000.
 Gérard Prunier quotes around 60,000–80,000, a figure of about 3% to 4% of the total provincial population.
 Lemarchand states the figure of 400,000 given by Joseph Mutambo "is grossly inflated".
 Lemarchand also noted that the group represents "a rather unique case of ethnogenesis".

 Etymology

 Mulenge is a term historically referring to mountains concentrated on the High Plateau of South Kivu, in the eastern region of the Democratic Republic of the Congo, close to the Burundi-Congo-Rwanda border.
 The term translates literally as "people of Mulenge", a groupement on the Itombwe plateau.
-The name was chosen in the early 1970s to avoid being called "Banyarwanda" and being seen as foreigners in what was then Zaire.
+The name was chosen in the early 1950s to avoid being called "Banyarwanda" and being seen as foreigners in what was then Zaire.
 In 1976, the word "Banyamulenge" first came into wide usage after Gisaro Muhazo, a South Kivutian deputy, began an initiative to reclassify the Banyamulenge of Mwenga, Fizi and Uvira into a single administrative entity.
 Muhazo's attempt failed, but the term that he introduced remained.
 Over the decades, it became a catchall label including the Rwandans living in the eastern parts.